matthewphamilton/r4dev/content/en/docs/Framework/Implementation/_index.md

 weight: 31
 date: 2017-01-05
 description: >
-  The foundational elements to implement the ready4 framework are distributed in an R package called ready4.
+  The [software](/docs/getting-started/software/) to help ensure that the ready4 model adheres to consistent [standards](/docs/framework/standards/) is distributed as a collection of [framework code libraries](/docs/getting-started/software/libraries/types/framework).
 ---